manoj-kumar-joshi/Earth-Terrain-Data-Graph/README.md

 In the project we have three differnt sub-modules.
 Install sub modules as per below hierarchy only.

-- Data preparation (**You can skip as in tigergraph import zip file is already exported with data**).
+- Data preparation (**You can skip as tigergraph imported zip file is already exported with data**).
   - [Steps For Data Preparation](https://github.com/ElectronBridge/Earth-Terrain-Data-Graph/tree/main/data_generation)
 - Tigergraph schema and UDF function installations.
   - [Steps To Import Tigergraph and Install UDF Functions](https://github.com/ElectronBridge/Earth-Terrain-Data-Graph/tree/main/src)